I-m-Out-Of-Ideas/CollabDeck/README.md

 ### Models
 [Add table of models]
 ### Networking
-- [Add list of network requests by screen ]
+List of network requests by screen
-- [Create basic snippets for each Parse network request]
-- [OPTIONAL: List endpoints if using existing API such as Yelp]
+- (Read/GET) Query all study sets associated with user
+- (Create/STUDYSET) Create a new study set
+- (Create/FLASHCARD) Create a new flashcard
+- (Delete) Delete existing flashcard